jst-seminar-rostlab-tum/genomics.ai/Machine_Learning/scarches-api/README.md

-    "ref_path": "[s3 key where we can retrieve a pretrained model]", "reference_data": "[s3 key to the .h5ad file used as a reference]", "query_data": "[s3 key to the .h5ad file used for the query]", "webhook": "[url where we should make a request when we complete the query]" "debug": true,
+    "ref_path": "[s3 key where we can retrieve a pretrained model]", "reference_data": "[s3 key to the .h5ad file used as a reference]", "query_data": "[s3 key to the .h5ad file used for the query]", "webhook": "[url where we should make a request when we complete the query]", "debug": true,
-    "async" false
+    "async": false
 }
 ```